seanreiser/fontawesomebrandicons/readme.md

 ##Usage

-Simply enough just add font-awesome-brand-colors.min.css the header of the site.
+1) add font-awesome-brand-colors.min.css the header of the site.

+2) add the fa-brandicaon class to your markup eg:
+  <i class="fa fa-brandicon fa-twitter"></i> will giving you the twitter icon in brilliant twitter blue.

 ##Contributers